fulviomoya/HappyDogs/README.md

 # HappyDogs
-  It is an App is a tool for fosters pets institutions can publish the available animals for adoption.
+  It is an App for fosters pets institutions can publish the available animals for adoption.

 ## Built With

-* [circularimageview](https://github.com/lopspower/CircularImageView) - To realize a circular ImageView in the simplest way possible.
+* [Circular Image View](https://github.com/lopspower/CircularImageView) - To realize a circular ImageView in the simplest way possible.
-* [Android Jetpack Components](https://developer.android.com/jetpack)  - is a collection of Android software components which helps us in building great Android apps.
+* [Android Jetpack Components](https://developer.android.com/jetpack)  - Is a collection of Android software components which helps us in building great Android apps.

 ## Contributing

-Wellcome everybody to make this app possible.
+Everybody is wellcome to make this app possible.

 ## Authors